We pray for peace to no avail; for a time of healing, but terror comes instead (Jeremiah 8:15)

 We got out of the van a few feet from the border fence, section 357.
 The woman with us who is originally from Chile, Maria, wept when she saw it.
 Both of us went to the fence and touched the cold steel, praying.

 I spent many a Wednesday afternoon praying in front of the abortion clinic in my town, even before it was built.
 Like other people who stood on the sidewalk with rosaries in shifts in front of the fence.
 The border wall too is a place of death and tragedy.
 People jump in desperation and die or are terribly injured here.
 It is a place of injustice, people driven into poverty or fleeing violence then forced back, denied relief, and in many cases, denied their lives and the lives of their children.

 Similar to the abortion clinic, this place of desperation and death is somehow also sacred.
 It is the place of the suffering of God’s children.
 God cherishes all of their tears, sacred to him.
 We could do no less.

 Some of the women were taking pictures of a baby doll lying in the dirt with its head smashed.
-I had purposely left my camera behind so I didn’t do that.
+I had purposely left my phone behind so I didn’t do that.
 I didn’t have to.
 I will never forget it.

-With another glance at all the trash and the shanty town on the other side, with Mexican National guard walking in pairs along the fence on the Mexican side, we gathered to read an op-ed about various administrations’ history of border policy and what has been the catalyst for this, the point being that Trump did not start this, he is just more expressive and bold faced about it, and more extreme.
+With another glance at all the trash and the shanty town on the other side, with Mexican National guards walking in pairs along the fence on the Mexican side, we gathered to read an op-ed about various administrations’ history of border policy and what has been the catalyst for this, the point being that Trump did not start this, He is just more expressive and bold faced about it, and more extreme.

 Then each of us talked about our impressions of the border.
 I remember that most of us felt sorrow and pain about the injustice of it, the sadness, the strange unreality of the place.